Sam Smith, Bella Thorne React To Lil Peep’s Death As Tributes Pour In

 Lil Peep reportedly died from a drug overdose before a scheduled concert in Arizona.
-His ex-girlfriend Bella Thorne reacted to his death with a tearful video as Sam Smith, Lil Pump and other celebrities pay tribute to the young rapper.
+His ex-girlfriend Bella Thorne reacted to his death with a tearful video as Sam Smith, Lil Pump, and other celebrities paid tribute to the young rapper.

 While his cause of death is yet to be confirmed, it is suspected that he died from a drug overdose of fentanyl and heroin.

 Lil Peep, whose real name is Gustav Åhr, was taken to hospital where he died.
-His friend, a music manager, and YouTuber Adam22 tweeted that the rapper had an overdose.
+His friend, a music manager, and YouTuber Adam22 tweeted that the rapper died of an overdose.

 In an Instagram video, his ex-girlfriend Bella Thorne left a tearful tribute to the Long Island singer and rapper, according to Metro, she said the following: “To anybody out there who is a Lil Peep fan you guys know how talented he was.
 How good he was.
-Well, he was even a more fuc*ing great as a person.”
+Well, he was even a more fu**ing great as a person.”

 British singer Sam Smith reacted to Lil Peep’s death stating that the news was “desperately sad.”
 The 21-year-old rapper came out as bi-sexual and supported LGBT rights.
 Rapper Lil B revealed that the rapper spoke out against sexual abuse of women in a tweet paying tribute.